 Fourth, cracked pepper.
 If you can get your hands on it, do it.
 It sends the flavor to the moon and back.

 Any which way you make this ridiculously delicious paleo and vegan Dairy-Free Creamy Avocado Pesto Zoodle Bowl, it will mark a bright start to 2017!
-Just, another word to the wise?
-Stock up on the ingredients.
+However, another word to the wise, stock up on the ingredients.
 Your tastebuds would want you to.

 - 1 avocado

 - ½ teaspoon sea salt, divided

 - ¼ teaspoon lime juice